ZimoJupiter/GNSS-SDR-signal-processing/README.md

 ## Acknoledgement
 I appreciate the excellent work of open source code authors Dr Bing Xu and Dr Li-Ta Hsu.
-I am also grateful for the help from @SambaZhou in understanding this algorithm.
+I am also grateful for the help from @SambaZhou in my understanding of this algorithm.
 Additionally, GPT-4o has also played an indispensable role in this project.
 It's a great privilege to use such a fantastic tool in this remarkable era.

 ## References
 [1] B. Xu and L.-T. Hsu, ‘Open-source MATLAB code for GPS vector tracking on a software-defined receiver’, GPS Solut, vol. 23, no. 2, p.
 46, Apr.
 2019, doi: 10.1007/s10291-019-0839-x.